SanjeevKumar-DEV/Readme-Generator/GeneratedReadme/README.md

 ## License

-> This application is covered under Boost license agreement.
+> License agreement is covered under guidelines and agreement of GitHub and Microsoft.